Eschatologue/CM_wiki/docs/spells/description/core/level-5.md

 When the cylinder appears, each creature in it must make a Constitution saving throw, taking 4d10 radiant damage on a failed save, or half as much damage on a successful one.
 A creature must also make this saving throw whenever it ends its turn in the cylinder.

-If you're within 60 feet of the cylinder, you can move it up to 60 feet as a **:rsc-b: Bonus Action**{ .rsc } on your turn.
+If you're within 60 feet of the cylinder, you can move it up to 60 feet as a **:rsc-b: Bonus Action**{.rsc} on your turn.

 > **Classes:** Cleric, Wizard